Why every caravanner needs a Jockey Wheel Motor Mover

 |Price||View Price On Amazon||View Price On Amazon||View Price On Amazon||View Price On Amazon|

-In reality, the three jockey wheels here are actually very similar.
+In reality, the three caravan motor movers here are actually very similar.
 All promising to reach the same speeds, very similar maximum vehicle load and all jockey wheels weighing a very similar amount.
 Additionally, all models are very similar in price and look.
-The RocwooD modelhowever has a slightly more powerful motor, a small advantage making it more favourable on small inclines, and the 498kg maximum jockey wheel load.
+The RocwooD modelhowever has a slightly more powerful motor, a small advantage making it more favourable on small inclines, and the greater weight capacity at 498kg maximum jockey wheel load.
 For something that allows 360 degree turns, and is suitable on uneven, sloping ground then an onboard motor mover will be worth the extra price tag.
 When budgeting, be sure to consider the cost of the fitting too, which can sometimes amount to another 50% on the price tag.

 Every caravanner will make their own decision when deciding which option is best for them.
 Whilst those with a bigger budget may opt for an axle mounted motor.
 For others, the benefits of this over the motorised jockey wheel may not be worth the additional price tag.
 Whichever option you chose, you can guarantee the next time you are pitching on a caravan site, it will be a doddle!